Skip to main content

 The most important impact for applicants at this stage can be described as follows:

-• The drafting of a Capacity Supply describing in detail the intended capacity availability for passenger and freight traffic.
+• The drafting of a Capacity Model and Supply Plan describing in detail the intended capacity availability for passenger and freight traffic.

-• The TCR coordination and linked path alteration procedures are optimised
+• The optimisation of the TCR coordination and linked path alteration procedures.

-The pilot Capacity Supply can be consulted via the ECMT tool.
+The pilot Capacity Model and Supply Plan can be consulted via the ECMT tool.
 The goal is that the ECMT tool evolves into a tool which can visualise the available capacity on the European network in a dynamic way, at each point during the timetable process.

-For more information, please contact the Pilot Manager Thomas Vanbeveren (see contact details below – also the National Implementation Manager for Infrabel).
+For more information, please contact Thomas Vanbeveren (see contact details below – also the National Implementation Manager for Infrabel).

 TTR National Implementation Manager Belgium